SharePoint sites for highly regulated data

-A SharePoint Online site or team for highly regulated data can only protect that data if it is consistently used for storage and access of sensitive digital assets.
-This is the hardest phase because it relies on users changing their ways.
+A SharePoint site for highly regulated data can only protect that data if it is consistently used for storage and access of sensitive files.
+This is the hardest phase because it relies on users changing their habits and preferences.

-For example, executives that are used to storing sensitive files on USB drives or on personal cloud-based storage solutions will now have to store them exclusively in a SharePoint Online site or team for highly regulated data.
+For example, employees that are used to storing sensitive files on USB drives or on personal cloud-based storage solutions will now have to store them exclusively in a SharePoint site for highly regulated data.

 Step 1: Train your users

-After completing your configuration, train the set of users who are members of the site access groups:
+After completing your configuration, train the set of users who are members of the site:

-- On the importance of using the new site or team to protect valuable assets and the consequences of a highly regulated data leak, such as legal ramifications, regulatory fines, ransomware, or loss of competitive advantage.
+- On the importance of using the new site to protect valuable files and the consequences of a highly regulated data leak, such as legal ramifications, regulatory fines, ransomware, or loss of competitive advantage.

-- How to access the site and its assets.
+- How to access the site and its files.